Reference atmospheric model: Basic assumptions

 Finally, these variables describing the system do not change with time; i.e. it is a static system.

 g_0, gravitational acceleration is used here as a constant, with same value as standard gravity (average acceleration due to gravity on the surface of the Earth or other big body).
 For the basis of simplicity it doesn't vary with latitude, altitude or location.
 The variation due to all these factors is about 1% up to 50km.
-More complex models, account for this variations.
+More complex models account for these variations.

 Some examples

 Depending on the model, some gas properties may be treated as constant with respect to altitude.

 Ocean example

 If the density of a gas is persistent, then it isn't really behaving like a gas.
 Instead it is behaving like an incompressible fluid, or liquid, and this situation looks more like an ocean.
-Assuming density is constant, then a graph of pressure vs altitude will have a retained slope, since the weight of the ocean over head is directly proportional to its depth.
+Assuming density is constant, then a graph of pressure vs altitude will have a retained slope, since the weight of the ocean overhead is directly proportional to its depth.